Tuesday, April 30, 2019

 constantly enshrouded within

-at most ny given moment. and
+at most any given moment.

-when I would, which I most
+and when I would, and I

-assuredly would, mangle
+most assuredly would, mangle

 or mismanage the pace of my